-- 5.1.41 The TEN-T corridors are created based on information provided by the Member States.
-The original name of the relevant corridor had the following nodes in Slovenia: Koper, Postojna and Ljubljana (see paragraph 4.4.1).
+5.1.45 The TEN-T corridors are created based on information provided by the Member States.
+The original name of the relevant corridor had the following nodes in Slovenia: Koper, Postojna and Ljubljana (see § 4.4.1).
 This placement of the nodes provided many possible alternatives for the 2TIR, especially in relation to the Natura 2000 network.
-The 2TIR alignment alternatives were then reduced by moving the corridor node from Postojna to Divača (see paragraph 4.4.2).
+The 2TIR alignment alternatives were then reduced by moving the corridor node from Postojna to Divača (see § 4.4.2).
 As a result, the entire project (and many of its alignments) ended up almost exclusively inside the Natura 2000 network.
-The NSP for 2TIR was exempt from appropriate assessment on the basis of legislative provisions prior to an EIA (see paragraph 2.2.9, point 2).
+The NSP for 2TIR was exempt from appropriate assessment on the basis of legislative provisions prior to an EIA (see § 2.2.9, point 2).
 It is the EIB-CM's opinion that such exemption enabled the project to be located inside the Natura 2000 network.
-It means that at the time, the assessment of alternative locations was less thorough as otherwise would be required by the SEA Directive, when applicable. - 5.1.42 NSP for 2TIR (2005): The SEA-type procedure for the NSP for 2TIR included the preparation of an environmental report, and consultations with the public and an appropriate environmental authority on the project's likely impacts on the Natura 2000 network.
-The NSP for 2TIR was drawn up taking into account the Nature Protection Guidelines for 2TIR (2004)109.
-The MoE checked the relevance of the guidelines after each modification of the Natura 2000 network.
-The public had an opportunity to express its opinion on the project, however the request from the public to find an alignment with less impact on Natura 2000 has been responded with a given fact that the location had been decided already.
+It means that at the time, the assessment of alternative locations was less thorough as otherwise would be required by the SEA Directive, if applicable.